 Our Newcastle recovery

-As coronavirus restrictions start to ease, we’re working with a with a range of partners, including NE1, Northumbria Police, the universities and the NHS Trust to ensure that the city is a safe and welcoming place for people.
+We’re working with a with a range of partners, including NE1, Northumbria Police, the universities and the NHS Trust to ensure that the city is a safe and welcoming place for people.

 This includes looking at how city-wide transport networks can be changed to enable people to travel to and around the city, while maintaining social distance, and to meet the increasing demand for space to walk and cycle.
 You can read the full press release here.